 In Child's Play Chucky has the perfect disguise (the form of a doll) yet goes around killing random people in the most obvious ways to the point that people actually start to believe he's behind all of it (which is true).
 Apparently, he doesn't understand that he should just transfer his soul as quickly as possible.

-In Revenge of the Sith, this is exactly what happens to Anakin after being warned by Obi Wan that he can't win because of the higher ground.
+In Revenge of the Sith, this is exactly what happens to Anakin after being warned by Obi Wan that he can't win because of the higher ground, and (though he leaves this unsaid) through his own experience, knows (how) not to waste this advangate, like Darth Maul did.

 Khan in Star Trek II: The Wrath of Khan escaped exile, stole a starship, and marooned its crew in his place.
 As his right hand man points out, they can do anything they want.
 But Khan is determined to have his revenge on Kirk, an agenda which of course leads to his own death.